SK-EID/mid-rest-php-client/README.md

 ## Adding future production certificate

-About once every 3 years the server's SSL certificate gets switched.
+About once a year the server's SSL certificate gets switched.
-All RP-s get a notification from SK when this is going to happen.
+All RP-s get a notification by e-mail from SK when this is going to happen.
 Download new certificate and calculate its sha-256 digest (using instructions above) and add the digest to the list by separating it with a semicolon.
 So the value is going to be something like this: